AxisPhilly/app-template/README.md

           });
         });

 - Then, create a new template in the `view` folder.
 The view name is the first parameter of the `res.render` method.
-The view can just be an `html` file, or it can use EJS to be more dynamic.
-Just make sure you pass the EJS variables to though the route; which is the second parameter of the `res.render` method.
+The view can just be an `html` file, or it can use EJS templating to be more dynamic.
+Just make sure you pass the EJS variables to the route; which is the second parameter of the `res.render` method.

 ### Building project